Bacteria, viruses, parasites, and other germs (microbes) cause many human diseases. Vaccines can help protect against some of these diseases.

 Some people experience headache.

-Hepatitis A is a virus that causes liver inflammation.
+Hepatitis A is contagious disease caused by a virus that causes liver inflammation.
 The virus is excreted in feces and spreads when a person eats food or drinks water contaminated by the virus.
-Eating shellfish taken from sewage-contaminated water is a common means of contracting hepatitis A. It can also be acquired by close contact with persons infected with the virus, such as in daycare centers.
+Eating raw shellfish taken from sewage-contaminated water is a common means of contracting hepatitis A. It can also be acquired by close contact with people infected with the virus, such as in daycare centers.

 The hepatitis A vaccine is called HepA for short.
 HepA is made from the inactivated virus.

 Children should get 2 shots (doses) of HepA between 12 and 23 months old.
-The two shots should be separated by 6 to 18 months.
-Children 2 through 18 years old should get the two doses of HepA if they live in an area where many people have hepatitis A infection.
+The 2 shots should be separated by 6 to 18 months.
+Children 2 through 18 years old should get the 2 doses of HepA if they live in an area where many people have hepatitis A infection.

 The vaccine can also be effective when given within 2 weeks of a known exposure.